jasongrimes/grimesit-mm/_pages/contact.md

 title: "Contact"
 ---

-Hi, there!
-I’m Jason Grimes, owner and Principal Engineer of Grimes IT.
+Hello, I’m Jason Grimes, owner and Principal Engineer of Grimes IT.
 (See [about](/about/).)

-Please [send me an email](mailto:jason+estimate@grimesit.com) about your business needs, and we'll talk about how I can help.
+[Send me an email](mailto:jason+estimate@grimesit.com) about your business needs, and we'll talk about how I can help.